Bhpsngum/utilitiesNstuffs/README.md

 Some of them are derived from my own extension and mod code, also from other sources if they're interesting
 ## Where I can test them?
-For convenience, i've put all of these script to https://bhpsngum.github.io, you can visit this page to test them :D
+For convenience, i've put all of these scripts to https://bhpsngum.github.io, you can visit this page to test them :D
 ## How to get script link

 (for `<script>` tag in HTML files)